mi3nts/summer2021/adit/dailyNotes.md

 - Familiarized myself with the EPA sensors and specifically the sensor located at Haws Athletic Center, Fort Worth, TX
 - Worked with my partner to obtain the different parameters to get the API calls for 2020 and 2021 at HAC
 - Set up a Julia workspace with VSCode, and practiced pushing code to Github from VSCode (https://github.com/ashetty2308/JuliaPractice)

+## July 6th, 2021
+- Worked with partner to parse the EPA API and attempted to get the node data from the UTD sensor